Fellows & Fellowship Leadership

 Program Director, Cardiovascular Disease Fellowship

 Dr. Jason Phillips, MD is a practicing Cardiologist at UT Health San Antonio.
 He graduated from Wright State Boonshoft School of Medicine in 2011.
 He completed his Internal Medicine Residency (2014), Chief Resident (2015), and Cardiovascular Disease Fellowship (2018) at UT Health San Antonio.
-Upon graduation, he joined the ranks of Non-Invasive Cardiovascular Disease Clinical Faculty at UT Health San Antonio and shortly thereafter, was promoted to Associate Program Director of the Cardiovascular Disease Fellowship.
+Upon graduation, he joined the ranks of Non-Invasive Cardiovascular Disease Clinical Faculty at UT Health San Antonio and was promoted to Associate Program Director.
+He is now serving as Interim Chief for the Janey & Dolph Briscoe Division of Cardiology and Program Director for the Cardiovascular Disease Fellowship.

 Anand Prasad, M.D., FACC, FSCAI, RPVI